 Dress slacks, tucked in dress shirt, and tie.
 A dress sweater may be worn on top.

-Dress slacks or a loose fitting dress/skirt of sufficient length and blouse/top (must follow length requirements established above).
+Dress slacks or a loose fitting dress/skirt of sufficient length and blouse/top (must follow length requirements that reflect modesty and good taste).
 No jean skirts.